HomeArticles

 Welding Titanium: Benefits, Challenges, and Industry Practices

-In this technical article, we discuss the advantages and disadvantages of welding titanium using TIG welding (Gas Tungsten Arc Welding), plasma welding (PAW), and orbital TIG welding (Orbital GTAW).
+In this technical article, we will discuss the advantages and disadvantages of welding titanium.

 Welding processes for titanium

-Automated or orbital welding provides consistent quality and good control over heat input, and minimal variation in weld properties.
-Plasma welding is suitable for thicker parts due to its deep penetration, while orbital TIG welding allows for welding of complex shapes with low risk of failure (e.g. pipes and narrow components).
+Automated or orbital welding provides consistent quality and good control over heat input, and minimal variation in welding characteristics.
+Plasma welding is suitable for thicker parts because it welds deep into the material, while orbital TIG welding makes it possible to weld complex shapes with a low risk of error (such as pipes and narrow components).

 Advantages of welding titanium